INDUSTRY:

 Showcase image

-The man challenge for this project was to original Austin Public Library (APL) Youth page offers a wealth of resources, but the dense, text-heavy layout makes it difficult to navigate—especially for parents and caregivers using mobile devices.
+The main challenge for this project was to original Austin Public Library (APL) Youth page offers a wealth of resources, but the dense, text-heavy layout makes it difficult to navigate—especially for parents and caregivers using mobile devices.

 The scope of this project was limited to designing for parents and caregivers of children aged 0 - 12.
 We were also required to make no changes to the main navigation of the APL website.